vuejs/vuex/docs/en/state.md

 }
 ```

-In order to ensure reactive updates, you should **always reference state via `vuex.state.xxx` inside your computed properties**.
+There's no need to worry about setting up and tearing down listeners, or "connecting" the component to a store.
+The only thing to remember is that you should **always reference state via `vuex.state.xxx` inside your computed properties**.
 Do not cache the reference to a piece of state outside computed properties.

 > Flux reference: this can be roughly compared to [`mapStateToProps`](https://github.com/rackt/react-redux/blob/master/docs/api.md#connectmapstatetoprops-mapdispatchtoprops-mergeprops-options) in Redux and [getters](https://optimizely.github.io/nuclear-js/docs/04-getters.html) in NuclearJS.